 The Master of Science degree in Counseling includes a curriculum of 60 semester hours for the school counseling concentration and 60 semester hours for the clinical mental health counseling.
 The degree requirements also include a thesis option (6 credits) or a thesis project option (3 credits).

 Student Organizations and Activities in the UDC Counseling Program

-- The Graduate Counseling Club organizes activities designed to enhance the professional identity of students as professional counselors, including Licensure Professional Counseling (LCP) post-graduate exam preparation, career planning and leadership opportunities.
+- The Graduate Counseling Club organizes activities designed to enhance the professional identity of students as professional counselors, including Licensure Professional Counselors (LCP) post-graduate exam preparation, career planning and leadership opportunities.

 - Chi Sigma Iota is an international honor society for qualified graduate students, professional counselors and counselor educators that promotes scholarship, research, professionalism, leadership, advocacy and excellence in counseling.

-- Students are encouraged to become student members of the American Counseling Association (ACA).
-Membership in ACA offers professional development and leadership opportunities as a professional counselor.
+- Students are encouraged to become student members of the American Counseling Association (ACA) and the American School Counselor Association (ASCA).
+Membership in ACA and ASCA offers professional development and leadership opportunities as a professional counselor.

 - With faculty support and mentorship, you may seek internships at area schools and treatment facilities or pursue research projects.

 Over the past decade, students completing the master’s degree in counseling have taken one of several pathways: